mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 spacetimegeo
 ==============================

-Exploratory analysis of citizens mobility with a Gaussian mixture model.
+Exploratory analysis of citizens mobility with a Gaussian mixture model

 Introduction
 ------------